Entertainment

 2:00pm – 3:00pm at The HUB, 100 McIlwraith St, Ingham.

 This crafty event is free and materials will mostly be provided.
-Occasionally, members may be asked to bring consumables.
-Contact Desley, Shannen or Mei at: 07 4776 1822.
+However on occasion, depending on the activity, members will be asked to bring consumables.
+Please contact Desley, Shannen or Mei at: 4776 1822.

 Hinchinbrook Stitchers, Social Sewing Group